 The temporary permissions regime will enable relevant firms and funds which passport into the UK to continue operating in the UK if the passporting regime falls away abruptly when the UK leaves the EU.

-In December 2017, the Government announced that, if necessary, it would introduce a temporary permissions regime for inbound passporting EEA firms and funds.
+In December 2017, the Government announced that, if necessary, it would introduce a temporary permissions regime for inbound passporting EEA firms and investment funds.

-If there is not an implementation period and the passporting regime falls away when the UK leaves the EU, the temporary permissions regime will provide a backstop to ensure firms and funds can continue their business with minimal disruption.
+If there is not an implementation period and the passporting regime falls away when the UK leaves the EU, the temporary permissions regime will provide a backstop to ensure firms and investment funds can continue their business with minimal disruption.

 It will allow inbound firms to continue operating in the UK within the scope of their current permissions for a limited period after exit day, while seeking full UK authorisation.
-It will also allow funds with a passport to continue temporarily marketing in the UK.
+It will also allow investment funds with a passport to continue temporarily marketing in the UK.

 This page explains more about how the regime will operate including an explanation of which firms and funds can use the temporary permissions regime and the process by which firms and funds will need to notify us that they want to enter the regime and obtain a temporary permission.